This post may contain affiliate links.

 Whichever race you compete in, the minimum time frame is registration on Friday, bike rack Saturday, race Sunday and bike collection Sunday night or Monday morning.
 This means at least 3 nights accommodation unless you live close enough to get to the race start on Sunday morning by 5am without missing a nights sleep.

 You can make a holiday out of it.
-Plenty of competitors in Cairns Ironman fly in and do the race before spending a few weeks on holiday with their families.
-That’s a great way to make sure that everyone is happy.
+Plenty of competitors in Cairns Ironman fly in and do the race before spending a few weeks on holiday with their families, visiting the Great Barrier Reef and enjoying 4 Mile Beach.
+That’s a great way to make sure that the whole family is happy.

 If this is your first race and there is a race close to home that you can enter, then perhaps this is the most affordable option.
 Travel on top of racing can add to the stress and expense.